 How RTB House uses first-party cookies in retargeting

-RTB House already has nearly ten years of first-party retargeting experience, so we saw an immediate opportunity to work closely with Google to create the FLEDGE proposal, which is a powerful retargeting tool that is based entirely on first-party data.
-The proposal is designed to meet remarketing and custom audience use cases, without allowing third parties to track user browsing behavior across sites.
-The API enables on-device auctions through the browser, selecting relevant ads from websites that the user has previously visited, without revealing any identifiable information to the advertiser.
+RTB House already has nearly ten years of first-party retargeting experience, so we saw an immediate opportunity to work closely with Google to create the Protected Audience API, previously called the FLEDGE proposal, which is a powerful retargeting tool that is based entirely on first-party data.
+The proposal is designed to meet remarketing and custom audience use cases without allowing third parties to track user browsing behavior across sites.
+The API enables on-device auctions through the browser, selecting relevant ads from websites that the user has previously visited without revealing any identifiable information to the advertiser.

 We are one of just three companies that are already actively using the Google Sandbox in real browsers, and we are using this experience to build privacy-respected advertising solutions that still provide advertisers with the ability to effectively target users and maximize the value of their ad campaigns.

-How RTB House uses first-party cookies for branding campaigns
+How RTB House uses Deep Learning to maximize the benefits of first-party cookies

 Test first-party cookie solutions today and stay ahead of the competition